Visually impaired skier and their guide skiing at the Paralympics. Image taken by ParalympicsGB

 Therapeutic Use Exemptions (TUEs)

-The TUE Wizard can help you understand if you need a Therapeutic Use Exemption to compete, as well as where to apply for one.
-Use the TUE Wizard to help you.
+If your medication contains a Prohibited Substance, you may need to apply for a Therapeutic Use Exemption.
+The TUE Wizard can help you understand if you need one to compete, as well as where to apply for one.
+Use the TUE Wizard and your medical staff to help you.

 IV's and IPEDs